 Air Italy is the latest major airline to cease operations and go into liquidation.
 The airline had run into financial problems, after reportedly losing a total of €364m EUR in the last two years.
 The airline launched in 2018 as a rebranding of Meridiana but only lasted a little under two years.

-The airline will continue to fly its previously scheduled flights up until February 25th 2020.
+The airline will continue to fly its previously scheduled flights up until febrero 25 2020.
 However, after this, all flights will be cancelled.
-Any passenger with a reservation after February 25th can get a refund from the airline directly.
+Any passenger with a reservation after febrero 25 can get a refund from the airline directly.